-Bring all reagents and samples to room temperature without additional heating and mixed thoroughly by gently swirling before pipetting (avoid foaming).
-Prepare all reagents and samples as directed in the previous sections.
+Bring all reagents and samples to room temperature without additional heating and mix thoroughly by gently swirling before pipetting (avoid foaming).
+Prepare all reagents, working standards, and samples as directed in the previous sections.

 - 1. Set a Blank well without any solution. - 2.
-Add 50 μl of Standard or Sample to each well.
-It is highly recommended that controls and samples are run in duplicate. - Add 50 μl of HRP-conjugate to each well (excluding the Blank Well).
-Mix well, cover with a plate sealer, and incubate for 60 minutes at 37°C. - 4.
-Aspirate the liquid from each well and wash 3 times.
-Wash by adding approximately 200 μl of Wash Buffer using a squirt bottle, multi-channel pipette, manifold dispenser or automated washer.
-Allow each wash to sit for 10 seconds before completely aspirating.
+Add 50 μl of Standard or Sample per well. - 3.
+Add 50μl of HRP-conjugate (1x) to each well (excluding the Blank well), gently agitate to ensure thorough mixing, cover with a plate sealer, and incubate for 60 minutes at 37°C. - 4.
+Aspirate the liquid from each well and wash 5 times.
+Wash by adding approximately 200 μl of Wash Buffer (1x) using a squirt bottle, multi-channel pipette, manifold dispenser or automated washer.
+Allow each wash to sit for 2 minutes before completely aspirating.
 After the last wash, aspirating remove any remaining Wash Buffer then invert the plate and tap against clean absorbent paper. - 5.
-Add 50μl of Substrate A and 50μl Substrate B to each well, mix well, and incubate in the dark for 15 minutes at 37°C. - 6.
+Add 90μl of Substrate to each well, gently agitate to ensure thorough mixing, and incubate in the dark for 20 minutes at 37°C. - 6.
 Add 50 μ l of Stop Solution to each well.
 The blue color will change to yellow immediately.
 If color change does not appear uniform, gently tap the plate to ensure thorough mixing.
 The Stop Solution should be added to wells in the same order and timing as was the substrate solution. - 7.
 Determine the optical density (OD value) of each well immediately using a microplate reader set to 450 nm.
+If wavelength correction is available, set to 540 nm or 570 nm.
+Subtract readings at 540 nm or 570 nm from the readings at 450 nm.
+This subtraction will correct for optical imperfections in the plate.
+Readings made directly at 450 nm without correction may be higher and less accurate.